-The First-Year Experience Program (FYE) is designed to help you transition into the intellectual, cultural, and social community of Northeastern Illinois University.
-We do this through our FYE classes and co-curricular opportunities.
+The FYE program is designed to help you transition into the intellectual, cultural and social community of NEIU.
+We do this through FYE classes, Peer Mentor support, and co-curricular opportunities.

 F. I. R. S. T. Our main areas of focus are: